MFaiqKhan/nvidiaTriton-inferenceServer_ProjectExamples/readme.md

 ```

 ## Conclusion
 This documentation provides a comprehensive guide to deploying a machine learning model using NVIDIA Triton Inference Server.
 It covers downloading and configuring the model, setting up and running the server, and making inference requests with preprocessing.
-By following these steps, you can effectively deploy and utilize machine learning models with Triton Server on an RTX 3060 12GB GPU.
+By following these steps, you can effectively deploy and utilize machine learning models with Triton Server.